On restricted families of projections in R^3: General sets

 We will not discuss the proof of Theorem \ref{main1}(a) informally, since the general outline resembles so closely the one in the proof of Theorem \ref{main1}(b).
 Our first aim is to reduce the proof of Theorem \ref{main1} to verifying a discrete statement, Theorem \ref{mainDiscrete}, which concerns sets and projections at a single scale $\delta > 0$.
 To this end, we need some definitions. \begin{definition}[$(\delta,s)$-sets] Let $\delta,s > 0$, and let $P \subset \R^{3}$ be a finite $\delta$-separated set.
 We say that $P$ is a $(\delta,s)$-set, if it satisfies the estimate

-Here $| \cdot |$ referes to cardinality, but, in the sequel, it will also be used to denote length in $\R$ and area in $\R^{2}$.
-This should cause no confusion, since for any set $A$ only one of the meanings of $|A|$ makes sense.
-The $\delta$-neighbourhood of $P$ will often be denoted by $B := P(\delta)$. \end{definition}
+Here $| \cdot |$ refers to cardinality, but, in the sequel, it will also be used to denote length in $\R$ and area in $\R^{2}$.
+This should cause no confusion, since for any set $A$ only one of the possible meanings of $|A|$ makes sense. \end{definition}

 In a way to be quantified in the next lemma, $(\delta,s)$-sets are well-separated $\delta$-nets inside sets with positive $s$-dimensional Hausdorff content (denoted by $\cH_{\infty}^{s}$).
 This principle -- a discrete Frostman's lemma -- is most likely folklore, but we could not locate a reference for exactly the formulation we need.
 So, we choose to include a proof in Appendix \ref{appFrostman}. \begin{lemma}[Frostman] Let $\delta,s > 0$, and let $B \subset \R^{3}$ be any set with $\cH^{s}_{\infty}(B) =: \kappa > 0$.
 Then there exists a $(\delta,s)$-set $P \subset B$ with cardinality $|P| \gtrsim \kappa \cdot \delta^{-s}$. \end{lemma}